-B-lymphocyte stem cells are located in the bone marrow and spleen, and generate pro-and pre-B-cells, which differentiate into ‘immature’ B-cells.
-They are released as immune naïve competent B-cells into the blood and ultimately the lymph system.
+B-lymphocyte stem cells are located in the bone marrow and spleen and generate pro-and pre-B-cells, which differentiate into ‘immature’ B-cells.
+They are released as immune naïve B-cells into the blood and ultimately the lymphatic system.
 During this maturation phase, a key step is the production of a B-cell-receptor (BCR).
 B-cells without a competent BCR or one with insufficient antigenicity undergo apoptosis.26,34,48

 The bone marrow and thymus are considered the primary lymphatic organs, as both are the locations where hematopoietic stem cells develop into B- or T-lymphocytes.
 In contrast, lymph nodes, spleen, tonsil or mucosa-associated lymphatic tissue (M.A.L.T.) are considered as secondary lymphatic organs, where the B- or T-lymphocytes undergo further activation and maturation in lymphatic follicles.26,34,48

 Immunocompetent naïve lymphocytes circulate in the blood or reside in the lymphatic follicles of the secondary lymphatic organs.
-In these lymphatic follicles, most cells are B-lymphocytes, but also T-lymphocytes as well as macrophages and other antigen presenting cells.
+In these lymphatic follicles, most cells are B-lymphocytes, but they also contain T-lymphocytes, as well as macrophages and other antigen presenting cells.
 Before antigen exposure, these lymphoid follicles are called “primary follicles”.
 After first antigen contact, they differentiate into “secondary follicles” with a specific architecture.
 For example, B-lymphocytes, such as naïve B-lymphocytes and memory cells, are mostly found in the cortex of a follicle.
 In the capsule of the follicle, B-lymphocytes proliferate with support of T-lymphocytes after a contact with an extrinsic antigen, and then differentiate also into plasma cells, providing the humoral response.
-B-lymphocyte that are considered inadequate on antigen exposure undergo apoptosis in the ‘germinal center’ of the secondary follicle.26,34,48 Figure 2 displays the different steps of lymphopoiesis, and the proposed stages during which mutations can occur resulting in the differing B- and T-cell lymphomas.
+B-lymphocyte that are considered inadequate on antigen exposure undergo apoptosis in the ‘germinal center’ of the secondary follicle.26,34,48 Figure 2 displays the different steps of lymphopoiesis and the proposed stages during which mutations can occur, resulting in the differing B- and T-cell lymphomas.

-4. Clinical signs and symptoms of iridal lymphoma
+4. Clinical signs and symptoms of iris lymphoma

-Clinical signs and symptoms of an iridal lymphoma may overlap with those of an anterior uveitis, including visual acuity reduction, intraocular pressure elevation and pain, haze of the cornea, cells and flare in the anterior chamber, pseudohypopyon and hyphema.
-Apart from these unspecific features, a whitish mass in the iris with or without neovascularization, differs from an anterior uveitis as well as the appearance of ‘pseudo-hypopyon’ (Figure 3a).36,40 Further, cell clumps or aggregates on a lytic background are more likely to comprise lymphoma cells.
-Due to its rarity and the similarity of its signs and symptoms to anterior uveitis, the diagnosis of an iris lymphoma, and thereby the commencement of its treatment, might be delayed.
+Clinical signs and symptoms of an iris lymphoma may overlap with those of an anterior uveitis, including visual acuity reduction, intraocular pressure elevation and pain, haze of the cornea, cells and flare in the anterior chamber, pseudohypopyon, and hyphema.
+Apart from these nonspecific features, a whitish mass in the iris with or without neovascularization differs from an anterior uveitis as well as the appearance of ‘pseudohypopyon’ (Figure 3a).36,40 Further, cell clumps or aggregates on a lytic background are more likely to comprise lymphoma cells.
+Owing to its rarity and the similarity of its signs and symptoms to anterior uveitis, the diagnosis of an iris lymphoma, and thereby the commencement of its treatment, may be delayed.

-In addition to the ophthalmic signs and symptoms, so-called ‘B-symptoms’ associated with lymphoproliferative disorders, including unclear fever above 38°C, night sweats, and unexpected weight loss (more than 10% in 6 months), may be apparent, and ultimately guide the differential diagnosis and subsequent investigation of these patients to its lymphomatous nature.
+In addition to the ophthalmic signs and symptoms, so-called ‘B-symptoms’ associated with lymphoproliferative disorders, including fever above 38°C, night sweats, and unexpected weight loss (more than 10% in 6 months) may be apparent, and ultimately guide the differential diagnosis and subsequent investigation of these patients to its lymphomatous nature.

 5. Differential diagnosis - benign reactive lymphoid hyperplasia of the iris and other differential diagnoses